ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Finally, the Group Manager replies to the Administrator with a 2.01 (Created) response.
 The Location-Path option MUST be included in the response, indicating the location of the just created group-configuration resource.
 The response MUST NOT include a Location-Query option.

-The response payload specifies the parameters 'group_name', 'joining_uri', and 'as_uri', from the status properties of the newly created OSCORE group (see {{config-repr}}), as detailed below.
+The response payload specifies the parameters 'group_name', 'joining_uri', and 'as_uri', from the status parameters of the newly created OSCORE group (see {{config-repr}}), as detailed below.

 The response payload is a CBOR map, where entries use the same abbreviations defined in {{groupcomm-parameters}}.

 * 'group_name', with value the group name of the OSCORE group.
-This value can be different from the group name possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as 'group_name' status property for the OSCORE group.
+This value can be different from the group name possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as value of the 'group_name' status parameter for the OSCORE group.
 This parameter MUST be included.

 * 'joining_uri', with value the URI of the group-membership resource for joining the newly created OSCORE group.
 This parameter MUST be included.

 * 'as_uri', with value the URI of the Authorization Server associated with the Group Manager for the newly created OSCORE group.
 This parameter MUST be included.
-Its value can be different from the URI possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as 'as_uri' status property for the OSCORE group.
+Its value can be different from the URI possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as value of the 'as_uri' status parameter for the OSCORE group.

 If the POST request specified the parameter 'gid_reuse' encoding the CBOR simple value `true` (0xf5) but the Group Manager has set the value of the 'gid_reuse' status parameter in the group-configuration resource to the CBOR simple value `false` (0xf4), then the response payload MUST include also the parameter 'gid_reuse' encoding the CBOR simple value `false` (0xf4).